 Recent changes in Canada’s Defense Procurement Strategy and potential further changes open the door for greater involvement by Aboriginal businesses and communities to expand own-source revenues.
-The research will provide a baseline on engagement of Aboriginal entrepreneurs and businesses in Atlantic aerospace and defense sector supply chains, and highlight required initiatives to support and increase Aboriginal entrepreneurial and business engagement.
+The research provides a baseline on engagement of Aboriginal entrepreneurs and businesses in Atlantic aerospace and defense sector supply chains, and highlights required initiatives to support and increase Aboriginal entrepreneurial and business engagement.

 Tourism is identified by Aboriginal communities as a sector creating vast opportunity for development.
 A P3 model may be a viable and innovative approach to consider in the creation and/or extension of Aboriginal tourism initiatives.

-Using a case study approach, the research will highlight the unique challenges for rural and remote Aboriginal communities in developing P3 partnerships and explore a sector where a P3 model has a high potential for success.
-In particular, the research will investigate the potential of adopting a P3 business model for the development and management of the Inuit owned Torngats base camp, located just outside of the boundaries of Torngats National Park.
-The findings will provide insights into the applicability of a culturally appropriate and effective P3 model for Aboriginal rural and remote tourism initiatives.
+Using a case study approach, the research highlighted the unique challenges for rural and remote Aboriginal communities in developing P3 partnerships and explored a sector where a P3 model has a high potential for success.
+In particular, the research investigated the potential of adopting a P3 business model for the development and management of the Inuit owned Torngats base camp, located just outside of the boundaries of Torngats National Park.
+The findings provide insights into the applicability of a culturally appropriate and effective P3 model for Aboriginal rural and remote tourism initiatives.

 The research addresses a significant gap in available information on the outputs and outcomes of the Atlantic Indigenous economy and demonstrates the real economic contributions of Indigenous communities, businesses, and development activities to the broader Atlantic Region economy.
 The study is the first of its kind in Atlantic Canada, and as such, provides both critical economic benchmarks and baseline tools and methodologies, including a replicable methodology to measure economic performance in the Indigenous economy going forward.
 Research results provide clear–cut empirical evidence of the meaningful contributions that Indigenous peoples make to provincial and regional economies, and underscores what is required to support continued growth in Indigenous economic development activities.